rbaron/b-parasite/README.md

 A low power soil moisture sensor based on the nRF52840.

 # TODO
-* Implement BLE advertising with moisture, battery level
+* Implement battery level monitoring
 * Figure out how to calibrate the ADC when running from different voltages, as the battery discharges
+* Experiment with different TX power / battery tradeoff.
+Since we'll be deepsleeping most of the time, maybe we can get away with a lot of TX power.
 * Implement deep sleep
 * Measure current in deep sleep
 * Measure current in operation (ADC + BLE adversiting)